Lindsey Vonn Flaunts Her Toned Figure In A Skimpy Green Bikini

 Vonn’s bikini featured a seriously plunging top and a pair of pretty small matching bottoms which left little to the imagination.

-The athlete accessorized her skimpy bikini look with a pair of blue reflective shades on her eyes and a large silver watch on her left hand with a small gold bracelet on her right.
+The athlete accessorized her skimpy bikini look with a pair of blue reflective shades on her eyes, a large silver watch on her left hand, and a small gold bracelet on her right.
 Lindsey had her blonde hair tied up into a bun on the top of her head and several gold necklaces around her neck as she smiled from ear to ear while enjoying the sunshine with her man.

 The star was also spotted doing some shopping with P.K., wearing a pair of white shorts with her bikini top and a brace on her left knee after several injuries during her career.